"We can't all be created equal if we can't get an equal start in life."

 Improving maternal and infant health outcomes for pregnant individuals and their families through the provision of culturally-matched (also called culturally-concordant), community doula services.

-Serving Priority Populations in Linn, Benton, and Lincoln Counties
+Serving Priority Populations in Linn, Benton, Lincoln, Lane, and Marion Counties

 CDP serves families who are members of the Intercommunity Health Network Coordinated Care Organization (IHN-CCO).
-Our program provides care in Linn, Benton, and Lincoln counties and is designed specifically to serve priority populations including individuals:
+Our program provides care in Linn, Benton, Lincoln, Lane, and Marion counties and is designed specifically to serve priority populations including individuals:

 - With racially or ethnically diverse backgrounds